slonkazoid/bingus-blog/CUSTOM.md

 ## Custom Media

-the endpoint `/media` is served from `dirs.media`. no other logic or mechanism is present.
+the endpoint `/media` is served from `custom.media`. no other logic or mechanism is present.